 Purpose of form.
 Use Form 4137 only to figure the social security and Medicare tax owed on tips you did not report to your employer, including any allocated tips shown on your Form(s) W-2 that you must report as income.
-You must also report the income on Form 1040, line 7; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
+You must also report the income on Form 1040, line 7; Form 1040NR, line 8; or

+Form 1040NR-EZ, line 3.
 By filing this form, your social security and Medicare tips will be credited to your social security record (used to figure your benefits).

-If you believe you are an employee and you received Form 1099-MISC, Miscellaneous Income, instead of Form W-2, Wage and Tax Statement, because your employer did not consider you an employee, do not use this form to report the social security and Medicare tax on that income.
-Instead, use Form 8919, Uncollected Social Security and Medicare Tax on Wages.
+If you believe you are an employee and you received Form 1099-MISC, Miscellaneous Income, CAUTION instead of Form W-2, Wage and

+Tax Statement, because your employer did not consider you an employee, do not use this form to report the social security and Medicare tax on that income.
+Instead. use Form 8919, Uncollected Social Security and Medicare Tax on Wages.

 Who must file.
 You must file Form 4137 if you received cash and charge tips of \$20 or more in a calendar month and did not report all of those tips to your employer.
-You must also file Form 4137 if box 8 of your Form(s) W-2 shows allocated tips that you must report as income.
+You must also file Form 4137 if your Form(s) W-2, box 8, shows allocated tips that you must report as income.

 Allocated tips.
-You must report all your tips from 2012, including both cash tips and noncash tips, as income on Form 1040, line 7; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
-Any tips you reported to your employer in 2012 are included in the wages shown in box 1 of your Form W-2.
-Add to the amount in box 1 only the tips you received in 2012 and did not report to your employer.
-This should include any allocated tips shown in box 8 on your Form(s) W-2, unless you have adequate records to show that your unreported tips are less than the amount in box 8.
-Although allocated tips are shown on your Form W-2, they are not included in the wages, tips, and other compensation box (box 1) on that form and no income tax, social security tax, or Medicare tax has been withheld from these tips.
+You must report all your tips from 2015, including both cash tips and noncash tips, as income on Form 1040, line 7; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
+Any tips you reported to your employer in 2015 are included in the wages shown on vour Form W-2, box 1, Add to the amount in box 1 only the tips you received in 2015 and did not report to your employer.
+This should include any allocated tips shown on your Form(s) W-2, box 8, unless you have adequate records to show that your unreported tips are less than the amount in box 8.
+Although allocated tips are shown on your Form W-2, they are not included in box 1 on that form and no tax is withheld from these tips.

 Tips you must report to your employer.
 You must give your employer a written report of cash and charge tips if you received \$20 or more in tips during a month.
 If, in any month, you worked for two or more employers and received tips while working for each, the \$20 rule applies separately to the tips you received while working for each employer and not to the total you received.
 Your reportable tips include cash tips received from customers, charged tips (credit and debit card charges) distributed to you by your employer, and tips received from other employees under any tip-sharing arrangement.
 You must report your tips to your employer by the 10th day of the month following the month you received them.
 If the 10th day of the month falls on a Saturday, Sunday, or legal holiday, give your employer the report by the next business day.
+For example, because January 10, 2016 is a Sunday, you must report your tips received in December 2015 by January 11, 2016.

 Employees subject to the Railroad Retirement Tax Act.
 Do not use Form 4137 to report tips received for work covered by the Railroad Retirement Tax Act.
-In order to get railroad retirement credit, you must report these tips to your employer.
+To get railroad retirement credit, you must report these tips to your employer.